divi4/broken-calc/README.md

 ## Lessons Learned:

-Learnt how to convert from the Java syntax to JavaScript.
+-Learnt how to convert from the Java syntax to JavaScript.
-Learnt how to randomise color on a given event.
+-Learnt how to randomise color on a given event.
-Learnt how to add logic that can detect the 'light level' of a color on the page and change other colors accordingly.
+-Learnt how to add logic that can detect the 'light level' of a color on the page and change other colors accordingly.

 ## My other projects: